daniel-beet/acme.sh.wiki-clone/notify.md

 acme.sh can send notifications in its cronjob.
 Every night when the renew cronjob runs, you may receive notifications based on `notify-level` and `notify-mode`.

+To configure notifications, use the `--set-notify` argument.
+This will send test notifications and update account.conf with the new settings.
+Do not include `--set-notify` in your cron job.

 ```

   --notify-level  0|1|2|3           Set the notification level:  Default value is 2.